Mango Carrot Smoothie

 - Tropical smoothie – Tin and Thyme

-As CT picked these mangos up for song, I am sending them to Credit Crunch Munch.
+As CT picked these mangos up for song, I am sending the recipe for mango carrot smoothie to Credit Crunch Munch.
 Normally hosted by Camilla of FabFood4All and Helen of Fuss Free Flavours, it is this month being guest hosted by Charlene over at Food Glorious Food.

 I use the Optimum 9200A for smoothies, spreads, sauces and even chocolate making.
 All links to the blender are affiliate ones.
 If you buy one through one of the links, it will not cost you any more, but I will get a small commission.
 This is not a paid post and as always, all opinions are my own.